yanga-sdpss/onboard-javascript/README.md

 Here are the relevant API calls:

 1. Get total number of records
-	Path: HTTP GET /recordCount
+	Path: `HTTP GET /recordCount`
 	Response: Integer number in body of response
 	Example response:
-		200
+		`200`

 1. Get column names
-	Path: HTTP GET /columns
+	Path: `HTTP GET /columns`
 	Response: JSON in body of response
 	Example response:
-		{
+		`{
 			"Columns":	[
 				"ID",
 				"City",
 				"Population"
 			]
-		}
+		}`

 1. Get records
-	Path: HTTP GET /records/{from}/{to}
+	Path: `HTTP GET /records/{from}/{to}`
 	Response: JSON in body of response
-	The order of entries in a record corresponds to the order of the columns returned by the /columns API
+	The order of entries in a record corresponds to the order of the columns returned by the `/columns` API
 	Example response:
-		{
+		`{
 		 	"Records": 	[
 				[0, "Cape Town", 3500000],
 				[1, "New York", 8500000],
 				[2, "Johannesburg", 4500000]
 			]
-		}
+		}`

 ## Code Review

+Once you are done and happy with your solution, submit your code for code review by creating a pull request in GITHUB.
 The code review will take the following into account:

 1. Was the brief correctly followed, does the grid work as expected
 1. Is the code style according to [JavaScript Style Guide](https://imqssoftware.atlassian.net/wiki/display/AR/Javascript+Style+Guide)
 1. User-centric thinking - is the grid easy to use